draghan/behavior_tree/README.md

 In the beginning you have to create instance of BehaviorTree class and full it with behavior nodes.
 Then you can call evaluate() method on it and check status, probably in some periodic maneer.

 Code of the behavior trees system is located in 'behavior_system' directory.
-There is also 'external' directory, which includes [Catch](https://github.com/catchorg/Catch2) library header.
+There is also 'external' directory, which contains [Catch](https://github.com/catchorg/Catch2) library header.
-Last part of repository is 'unit_tests' directory which contains unit tests of the behavior system, based on [Catch](https://github.com/catchorg/Catch2).
+Last part of repository is 'unit_tests' directory which contains unit tests of the behavior system.

-## Who will use this repo or project?
+## Who will use this project?

-Everyone who needs behavior trees based AI system. :)
+Everyone who needs behavior trees based AI system. :) Project is distributed under [MIT license](https://opensource.org/licenses/MIT).

 ## What is the purpose of this project?